captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 And ready to work.
+---
+## JOHN:
 If you are.
 ---
 ## ISAAC:
 Indeed we are, sir.
+---
+## ISAAC:
 And I am so sorry for you.
 ---
 ## ALICE:
 Thank you.
+---
+## ALICE:
 Being here feels right.
+---
+## ALICE:
 Mum loved this effort like she loved the plays themselves.
-Well, like she loved—
 ---
-.char[
 ## ALICE:
-—the comedies.
-]
-.char[
-## ELIZABETH:
-The comedies.
-]
-.char[
-## JOHN:
+Well, like she loved…
+--
-The comedies.
+the comedies.
-]
 ---
 ## JOHN:
 Shall we?